NPNKhoa/NPNKhoa/README.md

 - ❓ Ask me about anything related to the Software Development Process

-- ⚡ Fun fact: I'm excited to learn about anything related to technology.
+- ⚡ Fun fact: I'm excited to learn anything about technology.

 ## My Skill Set